Medusa-Intelligence-Corp/TranslateTribune/README.md

 Join us in our mission to make global news accessible to everyone, regardless of language barriers.
 Together, we can gain a deeper understanding of the world around us.

 ## TODO
+- [ ] debug webapp caching, link to homepage from title
 - [ ] Upgrade Claude API keys to production AND/OR add OpenAI GPT-4 Turbo
 - [ ] New sections for Economy, Technology, US News
 - [ ] Properly market/share